CookieChemist/Ryhma9-tietoliikenteen_sovellusprojekti/README.md

 ## Project overview

-Developed as a part of the Tietoliikenteen sovellusprojekti course at OAMK.
-The goal of the project was to develop a system to measure and transmit accelerometer data, which would then be used to calculate cluster centers using K-means.
-The data was first measured using a Nordic Semiconductor nRF 5340DK development board and transmitted through Bluetooth Low Energy to a Raspberry PI functioning as an IoT-router.
-Data was then be uploaded into a MySQL database running on a separate Linux server, where it can then accessed for use in the K-means program.
-K-means was used to calculate 6 center points, which are used by a program running on the Nordic board to estimate sensor orientation.
+Developed as a part of a networking application course at OAMK.
+The goal of the project was to develop a system to measure and transmit accelerometer data, which would then be used to calculate cluster centers using k-means.
+The data was first measured using a Nordic Semiconductor nRF 5340DK development board and transmitted through Bluetooth Low Energy to a Raspberry Pi functioning as an IoT-router.
+Data was then uploaded into a MySQL database running on a separate Linux server, where it can be accessed for use in the k-means program.
+K-means was used to calculate six center points, which are used by a program running on the Nordic board to estimate sensor orientation.

 <br>